Skip to content Skip to footer

 Types of Medications Used for Medication Management

 What kinds of medications are used in medication management programs?
-Methadone and buprenorphine are common types of medications used to help those who have an opioid addiction.
-Both of these medications are considered safe to use for opioid addiction as long as they are carefully managed by healthcare professionals.
+Buprenorphine and Naltrexone are common types of medications used to help those who have an opioid addiction.
+Both of these medications are considered safe to use for opioid addiction and it is alright to mix medicines as long as they are carefully managed by healthcare professionals.
+Let us further discuss the two most common types used in medication therapy management.
+Visit SAMHSA today for an up to date list of all the medicines that can be used for medication therapy management.

-Medication Management at Anchor Addiction and Wellness Center
+Medication Management Process at Anchor Addiction and Wellness Center

 If you are ready to get help for opioid addiction or to learn more about medication management, please reach out to us today.